Pre-Departure Orientation Adjusting to Your New Environment

 Find ways to keep in touch with family and friends.

 Although many students overcome culture shock by following the tips above, you may require some additional assistance to help you feel comfortable in your abroad environment.
-If you find that you are having trouble adjusting to life abroad, it may help to speak to a CAPS counselor, even if you have never seen a counselor before.
+If you find that you are having trouble adjusting to life abroad, or are in a mental health crisis, you can contact Penn's Student Health and Counseling 24/7 for immediate support.
+Immediate and ongoing routine teletherapy is available through International SOS; this option is recommended especially in the UK and Western Europe that have long wait times for therapy.